-Ransomware: An executive guide to one of the biggest menaces on the web | ZDNet
+What is ransomware?
+Everything you need to know about one of the biggest menaces on the web | ZDNet

 But it set off a new branch of computer crime, which slowly but surely grew in reach -- and really took off in the internet age.
 Before they began using advanced cryptography to target corporate networks, hackers were targeting general internet users with basic ransomware.

-One of the most successful variants was 'Police ransomware', which tried to extort victims by claiming to be law enforcement and locking the screen with a message warning the user they'd committed illegal online activity, which could get them sent to jail.
+One of the most successful variants was 'police ransomware', which tried to extort victims by claiming to be associated with law enforcement.
+It locked the screen with a ransom note warning the user they'd committed illegal online activity, which could get them sent to jail.

-However, if the victim paid a fine, the 'police' would let the infringement slide and restore access to the computer.
-Of course, this wasn't anything to do with law enforcement -- this was criminals exploiting innocent people.
+However, if the victim paid a fine, the 'police' would let the infringement slide and restore access to the computer by handing over the decryption key.
+Of course, this wasn't anything to do with law enforcement -- it was criminals exploiting innocent people.

-While somewhat successful, these forms of ransomware often simply overlaid their 'warning' message on the user's display -- and rebooting the machine could get rid of the problem.
+While somewhat successful, these forms of ransomware often simply overlaid their 'warning' message on the user's display -- and rebooting the machine could get rid of the problem and restore access to files which were never really encrypted.

-Criminals learned from this and now the majority of ransomware schemes use advanced cryptography to truly lock down an infected PC.
+Criminals learned from this and now the majority of ransomware schemes use advanced cryptography to truly lock down an infected PC and the files on it.

 What are the main types of ransomware?